- Fertility and fertilizers

 Adequate soil fertility is only one of the many soil-related growth factors.
 Fertilizers will increase desirable plant growth only if the plant is deficient in the nutrient applied and other growth factors are not also significantly limiting plant growth.
 Fertilization will not compensate for poor soil preparation, the lack of water, weed competition and other non-nutrient growth limiting factors!
 Fertilization will not enhance desired growth if the nutrients applied are not deficient.

 From a nutritional perspective, the primary difference between manufactured and organic soil amendments/organic fertilizers is the speed at which nutrients become available for plant use.
-For manufactured fertilizer, their release is typically, but not always, a few days to weeks.
-Some are specially formulated as “controlled release”, “slow release” or “time release” products that release over a period of months.
+Manufactured fertilizers release rates are typically, but not always, a few days to weeks.
+Some are specially formulated as “controlled release”, “slow release” or “time release” products release over a period of months, but some organic fertilizers are quickly available.
 With natural-organic fertilizer, nutrients typically become available over a period of months or years.
 However, there are exceptions to this general rule.
-The high salt content of some manufactured fertilizers and some organic soil amendments could slow the activity of beneficial soil microorganisms.
+High salt contents of some manufactured fertilizers and some organic soil amendments can slow the activity of beneficial soil microorganisms and subsequent nutrient release.

 Remember that fertility is only part of the soil’s role in supporting plant growth.
 The organic content of the soil also directly affects plant growth due to its influence on soil tilth and the activity of beneficial soil microorganisms.
 Relying solely on manufactured fertilizers is not recommended as this does not support good soil tilth.